Faweenagua/faweenagua.github.io/content/authors/admin/_index.md

     date_end: ""
     summary: |2-
       Responsibilities include:
-      - Designed a ROS-enabled interactive service robot for use as a research platform
+      - Designed a ROS-enabled interactive service robot for use as a research platform.
       - Developing and implementing required algorithms.
       - Documenting research results and presenting weekly updates.
   - position: Founder and Organising Committee Chair